 - You baby will get attracted to vibrant patterns and colours.
 Therefore it will be a good idea to grab your baby’s visual attention by giving toys in bright colours.

 4. 9 to 12 Months Old Baby

 - Crawling helps the baby develop coordination.
-Encourage activities where the child need to crawl, rather than walk
+Encourage activities where the child needs to crawl, rather than walk.

 It is recommended that you take your baby for regular eye check-ups as regular monitoring reduces the chances of complications that may arise due to neglect or late detection.
 Following are some of the conditions that may require immediate or timely medical intervention: